 From zscaler

-Investigates active and historical ZDX alerts for scope, root causes, user/device impacts, and patterns.
-For admin queries on ongoing incidents, affected users, or ISP issues.
+Investigates active and historical ZDX alerts to determine scope, affected users, root cause, and patterns.
+Use when an admin asks about ongoing alerts, recent incidents, or ISP issues.

 alerts, incidents, zdx alerts, active alerts, historical alerts, affected devices, alert investigation, ongoing alert, ISP issue, blackout, degradation, alert scope, impacted users, alert history